 sudo nano /etc/fail2ban/jail.d/wordpress.conf

-Paste the below Jail rules in the wordpress.conf the file that we created above.
+Paste the below Jail rules in the wordpress.conf file we created above.

 [wordpress] enabled = true filter = wordpress logpath = /var/log/auth.log port = http,https